 Note: Homestead Improved is configured to automatically set your current folder as shared with the

 /Code folder inside your VM, so you generally don’t need to change the “folders” block.
 However, some OSs fail to recognize “.” as “current folder” and will throw errors during provisioning (Windows <8 and Mac OS X) so you’ll have to change the “.” to an absolute path to the folder you want to share, as described above.
+To map the current folder to this location, you can use this simple command:

 Step 4 – hosts